The tricky river crossing puzzle of two pigs and two hens crossing a river in an automated boat

-First stage analysis: which is the biggest hurdle or constraint in solving the puzzle?
+First stage analysis: 2 pigs and 2 hens crossing a river: Which is the biggest hurdle in solving the puzzle?

-In any problem solving, you would usually ask yourself this question and try to find the best answer.
-Though only one constraint has been mentioned explicitly, there is a second implicit constraint—the boat won't start when no one is in it.
-So the puzzle has two hurdles or constraints, namely,
+In solving any problem, you will usually ask yourself this question and try to find the best answer.
+Though only one constraint is mentioned, there is a second implicit constraint—the boat won’t start when no one is in it.
+So the puzzle has two hurdles or constraints,

 - The boat won’t start and move automatically when empty, and,

-- The two pigs cannot board the boat together, but one pig and one hen or two hens are allowed in a trip.
+- The two pigs cannot board the boat together, but one pig and one hen or two hens are allowed on a trip.